-A first implementation of the "Skill Definition" and the "Skill Realization" modeling languages are provided since the recent release of the SmartMDSD Toolchain version 3.7, and are described in the dedicated wiki page on "Skills for Robotic Behavior".
+Consolidated Implementations of the "Skill Definition", "Skill Realization", "Task Definition", and "Task Realization" modeling languages are available since the version 3.14 release of the SmartMDSD Toolchain.
+These are described in the dedicated wiki page on "Skills for Robotic Behavior".

 As one of the first early adopters, the "Mood2Be" ITP has created a new design tool based on the "Behavior Tree" approach, and integrated it with the Skill Models of the SmartMDSD Toolchain.
-See details in the wiki page on "Robotic Behavior in RobMoSys using Behavior Trees and the SmartMDSD Toolchain".
+For details, see the wiki page on "Robotic Behavior in RobMoSys using Behavior Trees and the SmartMDSD Toolchain".
+The "Skill Definition" and "Skill Realization" modeling languages also played a major role in the "MROS" ITP.